-Home security systems paired with smart technology have brought a new way to protect your home.
+Worried about what your furry friend is up to at home when you're gone?
+Or if someone is watching your property for a potential break in?
+Home security systems offer a variety of uses and benefits.
+And with today's technology, then can be easy for any homeowner to use.
 From inexpensive DIY options like SimpliSafe to professionally installed systems like ADT, there are plenty of companies to choose from.
 Luckily, we've done the research for you to find the best home security systems on the market in 2022.

 Your specific needs will determine the best option for a home security system.
 Thanks to the incredible growth of smart home technology, available options are highly customizable.
 And the innovation in security cameras, sensors, monitoring, and more make it easy for anyone to use the equipment.

 Read on to find out who made it on our list of best home security systems of 2022.